Brandon Saller

 Brandon Kyle Saller (born June 24, 1983) is an American musician, singer and multi-instrumentalist.
-He is the lead vocalist, keyboardist and former drummer of the metalcore band Atreyu.
-He is responsible for the melodic singing found in the band's music.
-He is the band's primary songwriter, along with guitarist Dan Jacobs.
+He is best known as the vocalist, keyboardist and former drummer of the metalcore band Atreyu, of which he is also a founding member.
+He is the band's primary songwriter, along with guitarist Dan Jacobs, as well as its clean vocalist.
 Following Atreyu's hiatus in 2011, Saller focused on his side project Hell or Highwater, where he is the lead vocalist.
 In 2011, the group released their debut album, Begin Again, in 2011.
 The band released an EP, The Other Side, in August 2013.
 Saller returned to Atreyu in 2014 and has remained a full-time member of the group since.
+He became the lead vocalist of the band after original singer Alex Varkatzas announced his departure.

 Atreyu

 At 13, Saller was invited by his older brother Ryan to join a band started by some of his friends, Dan Jacobs and Alex Varkatzas.
 The three of them formed a street punk band called Retribution, which by 1998, had adapted a heavier sound and changed names to Atreyu after the main character of The Neverending Story.
 The band signed to Victory Records in 2001 and released 3 albums under the label, Suicide Notes and Butterfly Kisses in 2002, The Curse in 2004, and A Death-Grip on Yesterday in 2006.
 The band later joined major label Hollywood Records and released 2007's Lead Sails Paper Anchor and 2009's Congregation of the Damned.
 After over 10 years of worldwide success, the band embarked on hiatus, but returned in 2014.
 They released their sixth studio album, Long Live in 2015.